 Just like with targeting, there’s a variety of ways you can personalize your email capture campaign.
-Let’s look at a successful client case study that utilized this option!
+Let’s look at a client that successfully did this.

 Frank and Oak, a Canadian sustainable clothing company, has used advanced behavioral segmentation strategies in a lead capture campaign to personalize their creative towards men and women.
 This resulted in more than 30,000 leads captured and a soaring submit rate of over 14%.

 Your email capture campaigns can be just as easily personalized based on geolocation to display copy in different languages.
 Or created to recognize user interest patterns and serve different creatives.
-For example, a travel website might personalize the email capture form based on destinations the visitor has browsed:
+For example, a travel website might personalize the email collection form based on destinations the visitor has browsed.